KlugerLab/bipca/README.md

 ## Installation ##

-You can pull the bipca package through
+### Pip installation ###
+You can install BiPCA using this command:
 ```
 git clone https://github.com/KlugerLab/bipca.git
 ```
+### Docker installation ###
 Alternatively, we recommend installing BiPCA with the accompanied ```bipca-experiment``` docker environment.
+This image reproduces the environment we used to make the BiPCA manuscript.
 The pre-built docker image can be downloaded using

 ```
 docker pull jyc34/bipca-experiment:latest